mapbox/underreact/README.md

 You have 2 choices:

-- **Preferred:** Provide a function for [`htmlSource`](#htmlsource) that returns an HTML string or a Promise that resolves with an HTML string.
+- **Preferred:** Provide [`htmlSource`](#htmlsource) which is an HTML string or a Promise that resolves to an HTML string.
 - Provide no HTML-rendering function and let Underreact use the default HTML document. *You should only do this for prototyping and early development*: for production projects, you'll definitely want to define your own HTML at some point, if only for the `<title>`.

-In your function, you can use JS template literals to interpolate expressions, and you can use any async I/O you need to put together the page.
+If you provide a promise, you can use any async I/O you need to put together the page.
 For example, you could read JS files and inject their code directly into `<script>` tags, or inject CSS into `<style>` tags.
 Or you could make an HTTP call to fetch dynamic data and inject it into the page with a `<script>` tag, so it's available to your React app.

-The function exported by your JS module will be passed a context object with the following properties:

-- `renderJsBundles`: **You must use this callback function to add JS to the page.** Typically you'll invoke it at the end of your `<body>`.
-It adds the `<script>` tags that pull in Webpack bundles.
-- `renderCssLinks`: **You must use this callback function to add CSS to the page,** unless your only sources of CSS are `<link>`s and `<style>`s that you write directly into your HTML.
+**Note: Underreact would automatically inject output `script` and `link` tags to your HTML template.**

-In the example below, we are defining our custom `htmlSource` function in a separate file and requiring it in `underreact.config.js`:
+In the example below, we are defining `htmlSource` in a separate file and requiring it in `underreact.config.js`:

 ```js
 // underreact.config.js